sto/ngx_http_auth_pam_module/README.md

 ### Compilation

-When compiling from source build as usual adding the -add-module option:
+When compiling from source build as usual adding the ``--add-module`` option:

 	./configure --add-module=$PATH_TO_MODULE

-If you are using a Debian GNU/Linux distribution install the nginx-full package;
+or if you want to build the module as dynamic use the ``--add-dynamic-module`` option.

-the module has been included in the nginx debian package since version 1.1.6-1 and there are newer packages on the stable distribution (wheezy) and the wheezy version is also available from the oldstable backports repository (squeeze-backports).
+If you are using a Debian GNU/Linux distribution install the ``nginx-full`` package; the module has been included in the debian package since version ``1.1.6-1``, so it is available on all stable distributions since the *wheezy* release.

 ### Configuration